Skipants/rspec-workshop/slides.md

 end
 ```

-You can not call methods from a class on a double unless you've already stubbed them via `allow` or are checking them via `expect...receive`,
+You can not call methods from a class on a double unless you've already stubbed them via `allow` or are checking them via `expect...receive`.

 # Controller Spec Stub Exercise

-Reimplement the previous controller test for pinging @skipants as with one new requirement: The user can only ping @skipants 5 times per month.
+Reimplement the previous controller test for pinging @skipants using mocks and stubs.

 Constraints:

 - Set up the state of the test using mocks and/or stubs.

 Goal: To get comfortable with mocking and stubbing

-Time: 20 minutes
+Time: 30 minutes

 Tips:

-- There's more than one way to do it.
-You will probably need stubs but it can definitely be done without mocks
+- Instead of reading from the database, return mocked objects from it instead.
-- Only your setup should change.
-Calling the controller method and
+- Classes are also objects, and therefore you can use `allow(...).to receive` to stub methods on them as well.

 # Tips For Testing